renaissance-publishing/renaissance/content/chapters/25-items.md

 One reason is just that *it's a lot of damned work!*
 We're a small team, and creating a large list of diverse, high-quality items would be quite an undertaking!

-But there are other reasons too&mdash;and our laziness isn't even the most important one!
+But there are other reasons too—and our laziness isn't even the most important one!

 We also don't believe that it's possible to create a list of magical items that is *exhaustive* (in the sense that it covers most of the magical items that people would want) without being *unwieldy* (in the sense that it would be far to vast to be useful).
 Any *very large* list of magical items will encumber *all* players with a huge list of items that they have to navigate, hoping that the item they want is in there *somewhere*.